-Module credits 30.00

-NQF Level 07

-Prerequisites SPN 221

-Language of tuition Module is presented in Spanish
+Module credits 30.00 NQF Level 07 Prerequisites SPN 221 Contact time 1 lecture per week, 4 discussion classes per week Language of tuition Module is presented in Spanish Department Ancient and Modern Languages and Cultures

 A comprehensive review of Spanish grammar is presented in order to increase language proficiency with special emphasis on the productive activities of the language, namely speaking and writing.
 It also offers an introductory approach to Hispanic history.
 This module complies with the requirements for level B2.1 set by the "Common European Framework of Reference for Languages".